 Burning negative thoughts lead to nothing but complaints in every scenario, leaving you with a loss of confidence and lessening self-esteem.

-Any time there is an effort to try a new hobby or engage outside of your comfort zone, your mate does their best to hold you back now, demonstrating a lack of confidence in your abilities and almost placing little importance on the news you share about new possibilities, a promotion at work, or personal accolades you could be up for.
+Any time there is an effort totry a new hobby or engage outside of your comfort zone, your mate does their best to hold you back now, demonstrating a lack of confidence in your abilities and almost placing little importance on the news you share about the new possibilities.

 This is one reason you’ve been sharing with friends and family instead of finding it pertinent to talk with your partner over details in your private life.